GabeScott/standard-works-vault/General Conference/1991 April - Teach the Children.md

 Many children have only one parent at home, and some are left with no parents at all.
 We all share a responsibility to help fill such voids and to provide sustained assistance and encouragement.

 On the negative side, we hear disturbing reports of parents or guardians who are so far removed from the Spirit of Christ that they abuse children.
 Whether this abuse is physical, verbal, or the less evident but equally severe emotional abuse, it is an abomination and a serious offense to God.
-Jesus left no question about the seriousness of harming children in any way when he said, “But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.”
-(Matt.
-18:6.)
+Jesus left no question about the seriousness of harming children in any way when he said, “But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” ([[Matthew 18.6|Matt.
+18:6]]).

 We plead with you to take time for your children and your grandchildren while they are young.
 Special moments may come only once.
 Before we are aware, they have grown older, and our best opportunity for teaching them how to live happy and fulfilling lives is past.

-I know that we are all spirit children of a loving Heavenly Father, brothers and sisters, every one of us with a glorious destiny, if we will humble ourselves as little children and keep the commandments of God.
+I know that we are all spirit children of a loving Heavenly Father, brothers and sisters, every one of us with a glorious destiny if we will humble ourselves as little children and keep the commandments of God.
 May we be blessed with the Spirit of Christ in our own lives, and may we have his Spirit with us in teaching little children is my humble prayer, in the name of Jesus Christ, amen.